k2-fsa/sherpa/docs/source/onnx/omnilingual-asr/android.rst

 Android APKs for Omnilingual ASR
 ================================

-You can find Android APKs for `Moonshine`_ with VAD at the following page
+You can find Android APKs for `Omnilingual ASR`_ with VAD at the following page

   `<https://k2-fsa.github.io/sherpa/onnx/vad/apk-asr.html>`_